Pankaj-SinghR/Pankaj-SinghR/README.md

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=PankajSingh1010/PankajSigh1010)

-I'm currently pursuing my master's in cs.
+I'm currently pursuing my master's degree in cs.
 My passion for programming lies with dreaming up ideas and making them come true.i am also an open-source enthusiast and contributor. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

 - 🔭 I’m currently working on something cool